Dear Neurology Residency Applicant,

 Megan M. Leitch, MD

-Assistant Professor of Neurology and Residency Program Director
+Associate Professor of Neurology and Residency Program Director